The artistic world mourns the death of Yoshio

 The interpreter lost his life on Wednesday afternoon after having been hospitalized for several days (Photo: Twitter @ YoshioOficial)

-After Yoshio’s death on Wednesday afternoon at the Xoco Hospital in Mexico City due to complications from the coronavirus infectionVarious personalities from the Mexican artistic and cultural field have expressed their condolences and extended their condolences to the interpreter’s relatives, recognized for his career of more than 40 years in romantic music.
+After Yoshio’s death on Wednesday afternoon at the Xoco Hospital in Mexico City due to complications from the coronavirus infectionVarious personalities from the Mexican artistic and cultural field have expressed their condolences and extended their condolences to the relatives of the performer and composer, recognized for his career of more than 40 years in romantic music.
 The artist recorded 26 albums throughout his career., in which he also served as an actor and television host.

 The guild regrets their goodbye